HarperDB/documentation/docs/technical-details/reference/resource.md

   * `next`: Specifies the next sort order to resolve ties.
 This is an object that follows the same structure as `sort`.

 #### `explain`
-This will return the conditions re-ordered as HarperDB will execute them.
-HarperDB will estimate the number of the matching records for each condition and apply the narrowest condition applied first.
+This will return the conditions re-ordered as Harper will execute them.
+Harper will estimate the number of the matching records for each condition and apply the narrowest condition applied first.

 #### `enforceExecutionOrder`
 This will force the conditions to be executed in the order they were supplied, rather than using query estimation to re-order them.